MiC 4.0 Working Groups

 The members of the MiC 4.0 working group can actively help shape the tasks ahead and significantly determine and influence the solutions to be developed.
 The information and results developed within the framework of MiC 4.0 are exclusively available to the members of MiC 4.0.

-- Cluster 1 - Earthmoving machinery
+- Cluster 1 - Earthmoving Machinery

-- Cluster 2 - Lifting solutions
+- Cluster 2 - Lifting Equipment

-- Cluster 3 - Special civil engineering machines
+- Cluster 3 - Special Civil Engineering Machines

-- Cluster 4 - Road construction machinery
+- Cluster 4 - Road Construction Machinery

-- Cluster 5 - Concrete technology
+- Cluster 5 - Concrete Technology

-- Cluster 6 - Building materials plants
+- Cluster 6 - Building Materials Plants

 (not yet active) - Cluster 7 - Attachments